mparker2/mparker2.github.io/_posts/2018-04-25-Nonogram-QR-codes.md

 ![Hello World Nonogram]({{ site.url }}{{ site.baseurl }}/assets/images/nonogram/nonogram_hello_world.png)

-What is cooler though is making a nonogram which encodes a url for a secret website address though.
+What is cooler though is making a nonogram which encodes a url for a secret website address.
 If you can solve this one, you are a winner!

 ![Secret Nonogram]({{ site.url }}{{ site.baseurl }}/assets/images/nonogram/nonogram_secret.png)